Should You Hire Web Developers From Ukraine?

 Well, our outsourcing companies sign contracts with leading fintech companies to deliver cross-border payments as a services, partner with biotech startups to change the ways cancer can be treated, and government-funded institutions hire Ukrainian developers to allow mobile devices run multiple operating systems concurrently.

-In addition to that, Ukraine sports one of the most advanced and quickly growing startup communities in Europe.
+In addition to that, sports in our country is one of the most advanced and quickly growing startup communities in Europe.
 We have DepositPhotos, Grammarly, PaymentWall, Looksery, Starwind Software, MacPaw and many other companies building their own products in various industries from fintech cloud services to virtualization solutions and gaining top shares on their markets.

 That happens due to a number of a reasons, but most frequently thanks to the fact that developers need to constantly learn new technologies in order to have up-to-date skills.
 And it’s most easy to learn by practicing.

 For instance, when we’ve been working on Exposure, the real time analytics system processing over 10,000 of data entries per seconds to calculate people’s movements during events, we learned the capabilities of ElasticSearch and gained expertise in big data.
-Working on SprinkleBit also allowed to see how the financial markets work under the hood, and here’s our fintech expertise.
-We’re learning fast because we understand that’s one of Ukraine’s core advantages among other countries.
+Working on investment platform also allowed to see how the financial markets work under the hood, and here’s our fintech expertise.
+We’re learning fast because we understand that’s one of our country's core advantages among other countries.

 Pricing on the cake

-If Ukrainian developers are so skilled and smart, why they’re so cheap?
+If Ukrainian web developers are so skilled and smart, why they’re so cheap?

 Indeed, according to stats Ukrainian labor force is the cheapest in Europe.
 The average developer salary equals to only $1,600.